 Denisovans!
 One funny thing about this blog is that it’s been in the forefront of reporting Denisovan admixture and how to interpret and present Denisovans anthropologically.
-It began with Denisovans, Neandertals, Anthropology 101 which eventually became the content sections Denisovans, Neandertals, Archaics as Human Races and More Mothers than Mitochondrial Eve.
+This especially includes findings about Denisovan Brains.
+This Denisovan journey began with Denisovans, Neandertals, Anthropology 101 which eventually became the content sections Denisovans, Neandertals, Archaics as Human Races and More Mothers than Mitochondrial Eve.

 So every time there’s a new Denisovan paper, people land here.
-Today was one of those days.
+August 30, 2012 was one of those days for Denisovan Brains.
 The paper is A High-Coverage Genome Sequence from an Archaic Denisovan Individual and as John Hawks reports Denisova at high coverage, this is exciting technology and very cool research.
 But it’s also very complex and is going to require us to reinvestigate the archaeological story.

 I also agree with Razib Khan’s comment on Deep dive into the Denisovans: